vlstill/presentations/pds_s2016/pres.md

 **bounded model checking of parallel C via *sequentialization* **

+*   ANSI C (C89) + `pthreads`

 *   multi-threaded programs translated to nondeterministic sequential programs
-    *   simulates all round-robin schedules
-    *   bound on the number of rounds

-*   also bounded in the number of cycle iterations and recursion depth
+*   bounded in the number of cycle iterations and recursion depth
     *   cycle/function *unwinding*
     *   each thread represented by a single function without cycles

 *   bounded and sequentialized program passed to a backend
-    *   CBMC in this case
+    *   CBMC is preferred, but both claim to work with multiple bounded model checkers

+# Lazy-CSeq \cite{LazyCAV14, Lazy16}

-## Lazy-CSeq and MU-CSeq
+## Lazy-CSeq

-**bounded model checking of parallel C via *sequentialization* **

-*   exploit the simple structure of unwound programs
+*   exploits the simple structure of unwound programs
     *   no function calls
     *   no cycles $\rightarrow$ no back jumps
     *   very simple control flow (`if`, forward `goto`, thread creation/joining)
     *   every statement is executed at most once

+*   simulates all round-robin schedules
+    *   bound on the number of rounds

 *   the actual property violation detection left to the backend

 *   sequentialization preserves safety properties *within the bounds*

-# Lazy-CSeq \cite{LazyCAV14, Lazy16}

 ## Assumption About the Input